 Q value Dielectric Quality Factor

 Sometimes we encounter the expression Q or Q value, especially in high frequency applications.
 Instead of describing the capacitor losses as DF (Tanδ) we rather specify its freedom from losses, its figure of merit, the Q value.
 It is defined as

 Typical Q values for ceramic Class 1 dielectrics range from 200 to 2000 at 100 MHz and will vary strongly with frequency.

 We shall use the Q value to describe the connection between the quantities in the series and parallel circuits in Figure C1-18 and -20.
-By depicting the expressions for the impedances and Q values of these circuits and equate the real and imaginary parts of the impedances we can show that
+By depicting the expressions for the impedance and Q values of these circuits and equate the real and imaginary parts of the impedance we can show that

-Observe that Figure C1-24 deals with dipole losses, nothing else.
+Observe that Figure 9. deals with dipolelosses, nothing else.
 There are other dielectric materials which have no molecular dipoles.
 They are called non-polar while the others are called polar.
 This has nothing to do with the polarity dependence of electrolytics.

-The sum of losses in a polar and a non-polar capacitor may look like the ones in Figure C1-25.
+The sum of losses in a polar and a non-polar capacitor may look like the ones in Figure 10.